stephenberry/glaze/docs/zmem.md

 ### Fixed Types (Zero Overhead)

-Fixed types are trivially copyable and serialize with **zero overhead** - just their raw bytes:
+Fixed types are trivially copyable and serialize as their raw bytes.
+Fixed structs are padded to an 8-byte boundary on the wire for safe zero-copy access:

 - Primitives: `bool`, `int8_t` through `int64_t`, `uint8_t` through `uint64_t`, `float`, `double`
 - Enums